melissamonk-NOAA/Vermilion_2021/doc/north.md

 The 2020. spawning biomass relative to unfished equilibrium spawning biomass is above the target of 40% of unfished levels (Figure \@ref(fig:depl)).
 The relative fishing intensity, $(1-SPR)/(1-SPR_{50\%})$, was above the management target frogs (Figure \@ref(fig:1-spr)).
 The relative fishing intensity has been frogs (Figure \@ref(fig:phase)).

-Table \ref{tab:ref-pts} shows the full suite of estimated reference points for the base model and Figures \@ref(fig:yield2) and \@ref(fig:yield3) show the equilibrium curve based on a steepness value fixed at 0.72.
+Table \@ref(tab:referenceES) shows the full suite of estimated reference points for the base model and Figures \@ref(fig:yield2) and \@ref(fig:yield3) show the equilibrium curve based on a steepness value fixed at 0.72.